geoffrey4444/spectre-cpp-basics/README.md

 Here are some topics that I might cover (I will adjust content and pacing depending on how things go):

-* Free functions, declaration vs definition, pass by reference & pass by value
+* Free functions, declaration vs definition, const, constexpr, noexcept
-* Grab bag: const, constexpr, noexcept, ternary operator
 * Classes, structs, and inheritance, including static functions and virtual functions
-* GSL, gsl::at, gsl::not_null
+* Introduce template programming
 * Iterators and some basic STL stuff, like std::array and std::vector
-* Introduce template programming
+* GSL, gsl::at, gsl::not_null, pass by reference & pass by value
 * Basic template metaprogramming/Brigand
 * Lambdas
 * Variadic programming & parameter packs
+* Grab bag: ternary operator, ...